MicrosoftDocs/cpp-docs.it-it/docs/standard-library/vector-class.md

 ### <a name="parameters"></a>Parametri

+*count*
-`count` La lunghezza minima di spazio di archiviazione da allocare per il vettore.
+ Lunghezza di archiviazione minima da allocare per il vettore.

 ### <a name="example"></a>Esempio